-The Spanish program at the University of Utah is ideal for students who wish to gain a deeper understanding of the Spanish language and the culture of those who speak it.
+The Spanish program at the University of Utah is ideal for students who wish to gain a deeper understanding of the Spanish language and the cultures of those who speak it.
 Students of this program will study the language, literature, history, and society of Spain and Spanish-speaking countries, gaining cross-cultural understanding and an appreciation of diversity.
-The curriculum consists of four semesters of Spanish, as well as courses in Spanish grammar, composition, conversation, and reading.
+The curriculum consists of courses in Spanish grammar, composition, conversation, and reading.
 Electives are then chosen from a variety of allied fields, allowing students to focus on the aspects of the language and its speakers that fascinate them most.
 Topics covered include the literature, film, linguistics, and culture of Latin America and Spain.
 The program also offers a wide range of seminars in Golden Age, Modern Peninsular, Colonial Latin American, Caribbean, Contemporary Latin American, and U.S. Latina/o studies, as well as Spanish linguistics.
 This diverse range of study ensures that students will graduate with the language literacy and critical thinking skills they need to be successful in a number of careers.

 The Student Experience

 An excellent learning opportunity for students is to complete a semester studying abroad, experiencing firsthand how Spanish-speakers speak, live, and interact.
 Students can also get involved on campus by joining the Spanish Club or the Department of World Languages & Cultures Student Advisory Committee.